Categories

 The Toledo Museum of Art is getting national attention — but not in a good way.
 Unfortunately the unflattering critique by art critic, Brian T. Allen in the National Review is right-on.
 The museum is using its stellar collection to promote a trite, tired and divisive political point of view, reducing great art to the level of mere illustration, targeting the lowest common denominator.
 Dumb, dumb, dumb!

 It’s missing a few points though…. like perhaps the museum has gone all out with their inclusion theme as a smokescreen to cover the bigger picture.
 They want us to look over here at their diversity theme and not follow the money.
-Like the questionable sudden selling of the museum’s three great Impressionist paintings for over 61 million dollars and starting a whole new unrestricted fund with it.
-Taking from Edward Drummond Libbey’s bequest and defying his rules.
+Like the questionable sudden selling of the museum’s three great Impressionist paintings for 60 million dollars and starting a whole new private fund with it.
+Taking from Edward Drummond Libbey’s bequest and defying his rules snd intentions.
 And who exactly bought TWO of these paintings?
-Hopefully the Ohio Attorney General, in their current investigation of the Libbey Endowment Trust funds, will uncover it all.

 The mayor is a dope